River ecosystem: Primary consumers

 Primary consumers are the invertebrates and macro-invertebrates that feed upon the primary producers.
 They play an important role in initiating the transfer of energy from the base trophic level to the next.
 They are regulatory organisms which facilitate and control rates of nutrient cycling and the mixing of aquatic and terrestrial plant materials.
 They also transport and retain some of those nutrients and materials.
 There are many different functional groups of these invertebrate, including grazers, organisms that feed on algal biofilm that collects on submerged objects, shredders that feed on large leaves and detritus and help break down large material.
 Also filter feeders, macro-invertebrates that rely on stream flow to deliver them fine particulate organic matter (FPOM) suspended in the water column, and gatherers who feed on FPOM found on the substrate of the river or stream.

 Secondary consumers

 The secondary consumers in a river ecosystem are the predators of the primary consumers.
 This includes mainly insectivorous fish.
 Consumption by invertebrate insects and macro-invertebrates is another step of energy flow up the food chain.
 Depending on their abundance, these predatory consumers can shape an ecosystem by the manner in which they affect the trophic levels below them.
 When fish are at high abundance and eat lots of invertebrates, then algal biomass and primary production in the stream is greater, and when secondary consumers are not present, then algal biomass may decrease due to the high abundance of primary consumers.
 Energy and nutrients that starts with primary producers continues to make its way up the food chain and depending on the ecosystem, may end with these predatory fish.

+Decomposers

+The decomposers in a river system are composed of bacteria, fungi, protists, and many invertebrates like insects and snails.
+They are crucial to benthic food webs and in the river ecosystem as a whole.
+The bacteria in river ecosystems live mostly on decaying organic matter from animals and plants.
+The decomposing fungi in river ecosystems include saprotrophs living mainly on leaf litter and other submerged plant material.
+The protists include pseudofungi like oomycetes that also are found on leaves and submerged plant material.
+The invertebrates include arthropods and molluscs.
+Most benthic insects and certain snails are functionally classified as "shredders" that break down plant material.